You agree to have your identity verified by Proctorio using the methodology that is most currently employed by Proctorio.

 Note: Proctorio’s technical support complies with FERPA and all employees are required to complete FERPA training.

 Our Services are directed towards adults who are of the legal age to access them in their respective jurisdictions.
 By accessing and using our Services, you represent and warrant that you are of the legal age to form a binding contract with us in your respective jurisdiction and that you meet the foregoing eligibility requirements.
-If you do not meet these requirements, you must not access or use the Services.
+If you do not meet these requirements, you must not access or use the Services or the third-party payment functionality used by our Services.
 If we learn we have collected or received personal information from an individual who was ineligible to access or use the Services, we will take steps to remove such information.
 If you believe we might have any information from or about a user who is ineligible to use the Services, please contact us at [email protected].